Heidi Game: Ramifications

 To prevent similar occurrences from happening in future game telecasts, a special "Heidi phone", a hotline connected to a different exchange and unaffected by switchboard meltdowns, was installed in BOC.
 The network quickly changed its procedures to allow games to finish before other programming begins, which is now standard practice.
 Three weeks after the Heidi Game, NBC aired a special presentation of Pinocchio (a live-action version starring Peter Noone, the lead singer of the rock band Herman's Hermits, in the title role).
 In the promotional newspaper advertisement for the film, Pinocchio himself assured football fans that they would view the entire game before the film and that he would sooner cut off his nose than "have them cut off" the action.
-A week later, on December 15, the nationally-televised game between the Raiders and the San Diego Chargers ran over its allotted time slot.
+A week later, on December 15, the nationally televised game between the Raiders and the San Diego Chargers ran over its allotted time slot.
 NBC started The New Adventures of Huckleberry Finn (the usual program airing at 7 p.m.
 EST) at 7:08 Eastern, and announced that all network programming that evening would be started eight minutes late.
 "I can't remember when we've done anything like this before", stated an NBC executive.
 "It's very unusual."

 In subsequent television contracts, the merged NFL required language which obligated the networks to show games to completion in the road team's television market.
 Other major professional sports leagues in North America, the NCAA, and even the International Olympic Committee also shared the same rule in regards to their own respective television contracts.
-On November 23, 1975, NBC planned to air the heavily-promoted children's film Willy Wonka & the Chocolate Factory at 7 p.m.
+On November 23, 1975, NBC planned to air the heavily promoted children's film Willy Wonka & the Chocolate Factory at 7 p.m.
 Eastern, right after a game between the Raiders and Washington Redskins.
 When the game went into overtime, NBC stayed with it for almost 45 minutes to its ending and then joined the Wonka film in progress, prompting angry calls from parents.

 Cline stated in 1989, "I wonder if this Heidi thing will ever die ... maybe now that it's past 20 years people will stop asking me about it."
-In 1997 the Heidi Game was voted among the ten most memorable games in pro football history, and the most memorable regular season contest.
+In 1997, the Heidi Game was voted among the ten most memorable games in pro football history, and the most memorable regular season contest.
 In 2005, TV Guide designated the Heidi Game at #6 on its list of the "100 Most Unexpected TV Moments" in history.
 Interviewed by the magazine, Jennifer Edwards, title star of Heidi, commented: "My gravestone is gonna say, 'She was a great moment in sports.'"
+In 2023, Edwards, introducing NBC Sunday Night Football's commemoration of the upcoming 55th anniversary of the Heidi Game prior to the Jets-Raiders game on November 12, quipped that "a movie I was in as a little girl kind of, how do I say this, got in the way of football".
+Namath jokingly responded in a tweet, "I never did like that little Heidi girl."

 Cline summed up the events of the Heidi Game: